asifhg/CGold/docs/tutorials/variables/environment.rst

 No tracking
 ===========

-CMake doesn't track changes of used environment variables so if your CMake code depends on environment variable and you're planning to change it from time to time it will break normal :ref:`workflow <workflow>`:
+CMake doesn't track changes of environment variables, so if your CMake code depends on environment variables, and you're planning to change them from time to time, it will break the normal :ref:`workflow <workflow>`:

 .. literalinclude:: /examples/usage-of-variables/env-depends/CMakeLists.txt
   :language: cmake